Java Array Tutorials

 In this program, first, we have taken the required variables:- size, arr, and result.
 The size variable will hold the number of elements in the array, the arr variable represents the array, and the result variable will hold the final result.

 Then we created an object of the Scanner class to read input values from the end-user.
 To read input from the end-user you can also use BufferedReader class.
 The array size should be taken before declaring the array.
 After declaring the array, take numbers i.e. elements of the array.
 The first number will be assigned to the result variable.
-Now, use the loop to repeat the process, and calculated the result by repeatedly taking the GCD of pairs of numbers.
+Now, use the loop to repeat the process, and calculate the result by repeatedly taking the GCD of pairs of numbers.

 If you enjoyed this post, share it with your friends.
 Do you want to share more information about the topic discussed above or do you find anything incorrect?
 Let us know in the comments.
 Thank you!